YE-Stack/YEStack1/Readme.md

 6.Send result from Web app to android app on submission of output to Android app and display it on app through a notification.

-7.Notify Web app user & Android app user through whatsapp and SMS
+7.Notify Web app user & Android app user through whatsapp and SMS.
+A push notification is sent to the app user too.

 ## Our Implementation
 **The App** - -> The app accepts a string and a text from the user and then sends it to the database.
 This triggers a Whatsapp and SMS notification to be sent to the web user.